 Can you visit Bonneville Salt Flats in Winter?

-How to Visit the Bonneville Salt Flats
+Directions to the Bonneville Salt Flats

 Sadly, there’s not much to see along the way.
 We did snap a quick photo of the Tree of Life as we drove down the highway.
 This abstract sculpture was created and built by artist Karl Momen, who wanted to add some color to the stark salt landscape.
+Unfortunately there is no proper exit at this site so take care when stopping.

 Many world land speed records have been set at the Bonneville Speedway, a US historical landmark.
 Several annual land speed events take place at the Bonneville Salt Flats.
 The most famous event is Bonneville “Speed Week” which takes place in mid-August.

-Can I drive on the Bonneville Salt Flats?
+Can I Drive on the Bonneville Salt Flats?

 The local joke is that the second most lucrative business in the town of Wendover, after the casinos, is the tow truck business.
 They pull many stuck tourists out of the salt flats.
 My advice?
 Stay on the paved surface.

-Can I camp at the Bonneville Salt Flats?
+Can I Camp at the Bonneville Salt Flats?

 No. Overnight camping is not permitted.
 The Bonneville Salt Flats is a day use area only.